30+ Ideas for Bridesmaid Gifts, Vendor Gifts and More

 Wedding Guest Welcome Bags

 - Welcome Bags – We think it’s a nice touch to give some local and personal gifts to each guest, especially those who are traveling to your wedding from out of town.
 This could include locally sourced gifts, treats like chocolates or gourmet food items from a local vendor.
-Or, curate your welcome bag around a town-specific theme which Small Batch Gallery + Goods will happily curate for you.
+Or, curate your welcome bag around a town-specific theme – which the folks at Small Batch Gallery + Goods will happily compile for you.
 Order a custom tote bag with your wedding date on it.
 Fill them up with snacks, candy, water, a small bottle of bubbly, tiny toiletries and a printed weekend itinerary.
 You could even enlist your stationer to create custom weekend plans, maps of the area and more!

 - For the Wedding Party – Next up, etiquette calls for a gift to each member of the wedding party.
 They have, after all, gone above and beyond for your wedding.
 Your besties are going to be exhausted from all the wedding fun.
 Show them some love with a luxurious set of pajamas or silky robe.
 Self-care products are a great bridesmaid gift or groomsmen thank-you.
 Body scrubs and tea from Bowerbird Flowers & Apothecary are the perfect – and relaxing – self-care gift.
 Or, spring for candles, monogrammed tumblers, or even a sparkly set of earrings to wear on the big day.